 In the examples from above, the time markers tend to trigger El Pretérito Indefinido because they generally refer to a more limited and specific timeframe in the past, with a beginning and an end.

-Here is a list of Time markers that require the Preterite.
+Here is a list of Time markers used with El Pretérito Indefinido in Spanish.

-See also Using El Imperfecto vs El indefinido (general use).
+See also Using the imperfect vs the preterite in Spanish (general use).

 Want to make sure your Spanish sounds confident?